 - Wofford College, B.A., 1992

-- Greenville Business Magazine “Legal Elite of the Upstate Top Attorney Vote” 2015 for International Law
+- Greenville Business Magazine "Legal Elite of the Upstate" International Law (2013-2017) and “Legal Elite of the Upstate Top Attorney Vote” International Law 2015

 - American Immigration Lawyers Association